cometaj2/hcli_core/README.rst

 Related HCLI Projects
 ---------------------

-- hcli-hc, a python package for an HCL (hc) that can act both as a gcode streamer (e.g. for OpenBuilds Blackbox controller v1.1g) and CNC interface.
+- hcli-hc, a python package for an HCLI (hc) that can act both as a gcode streamer (e.g. for OpenBuilds Blackbox controller v1.1g) and CNC interface.
 In other words, this HCLI acts in the same capacity as the OpenBuilds CONTROL software and OpenBuilds Interface CNC Touch hardware to help control a GRBL v1.1g controlled CNC.
 [5]

 - hcli-hai, a python package wrapper for an HCLI (hai) that can interact with LLMs via terminal input and output streams.
 [6]